 - The hospital’s quality performance score for the THA/TKA Complications measure;

-- The hospital’s quality performance score for HCAHPS Survey measure;
+- The hospital’s quality performance score for the HCAHPS Survey measure;

 - The sum of the components above constitutes the composite quality score, which is capped at 20 points.